AppXpress/ModuleEditor/readme.md

 ## How to use

+This application requires the .NET Core runtime.
+Download and install it from [here](https://www.microsoft.com/net/download/dotnet-core/2.1) before continuing.
+Use the "Build apps - SDK" column if you want to develop; otherwise use the "Run apps - Runtime" column to use this program.

-1. Download and run the program
+1. Download and extract the release ZIP file for your system
+2. Open a terminal in the extracted folder
+3. Start the application by running `dotnet ModuleEditor.dll`
-2. Import a module by entering `import [path-to-zip-file]`
+4. Import a module by entering `import [path-to-zip-file]`
-3. Select a working item path
+5. Select a working item path
    - In module root (command line starts with `/[module-name-here]>`)
      - Use `ls` to list design roots
      - Use `cd [design-type]` to select a design root